 According to the respondents queried for the 2020 State of Agile Marketing Report, the top barrier to Agile adoption is preventing marketing departments from going “all-in” for agility is lack of training or knowledge about Agile approaches.

 It’s true that a successful Agile transformation often hinges on a shared understanding of the Agile mindset, and the disciplined application of practices for agility.

 Our respondents got this part right.

 But, while proper training for the marketing function may have been a barrier to Agile adoption 10 years ago when Agile content for marketers was rare and low-quality, this is certainly not the case anymore.

 Starting off with the right knowledge about what you can (and can’t) expect from agility in your team can make the difference between success and failure of an Agile transformation for whole organizations.
 So, there’s no excuse not to train!

 Our Current Process is Working “Well Enough”

-The belief that the process marketing teams currently use is working “well enough” is the second most common barrier to marketing agility cited by our respondents.
+The belief that the process marketing teams currently use is working “well enough” is the second most common barrier to Agile adoption cited by our respondents.